Type 1 diabetes – how to control your blood sugar with fewer carbs

 However, there are several issues with this approach, including:

 - Mistakes with carb estimation.
-In one study, the carb content of many foods, especially rice, was frequently overestimated or underestimated by children with type 1 diabetes and their parents – as well as by doctors and dietitians.7 This risks too much or too little insulin being given.
+In one study, the carb content of many foods was frequently overestimated or underestimated by children with type 1 diabetes and their parents – as well as by doctors and dietitians.10 This risks too much or too little insulin being given.

 - No differentiation between types of carbs.
-Slowly digested carbs (such as vegetables) can raise blood sugar less and more gradually than rapidly digested carbs (like white bread).8
+Slowly digested carbs (such as vegetables) can raise blood sugar less and more gradually than rapidly digested carbs (like white bread).11

 - Does not take insulin absorption variability into account.
-Researchers have shown that the amount of insulin absorbed from an injection may vary by as much as 35 percent.9
+Researchers have shown that the amount of insulin absorbed from an injection may vary by as much as 25% in the same person.12

 For many people with type 1 diabetes, eating high-carb foods and taking large doses of insulin can cause blood sugar levels to resemble a rollercoaster rather than remaining within a narrow range – ideally, a relatively straight line.

-In his book, Dr. Bernstein’s Diabetes Solution, Dr. Richard K. Bernstein explains that eating very small amounts of slowly-digested carbs and taking very small doses of insulin lead to more predictable results and essentially normal blood sugar levels.
-He calls this “The Laws of Small Numbers.”
+In his book, Dr. Bernstein’s Diabetes Solution, Dr. Richard K. Bernstein explains that eating very small amounts of slowly-digested carbs and taking very small doses of insulin leads to more predictable results and essentially normal blood sugar levels.
+He calls this “The Law of Small Numbers.”

 This makes a lot of sense, doesn’t it?
-Let’s say you estimate that a meal of meat and broccoli contains 25 percent fewer carbs than it actually has (for example, you estimate the meal to have 8 grams of carbs but it actually has 10 grams).
-You take a dose of insulin that would cover that lower amount of carbs, but you have only 2 grams of carbs that is not matched.
+Let’s say you estimate that a meal of meat and broccoli contains 25% fewer carbs than it actually has (for example, you estimate the meal to have 8 grams of carbs but it actually has 10 grams).
+You take a dose of insulin that would cover 8 grams of carbs, so you have only 2 grams of carbs that is not covered.
 Your blood glucose would rise only slightly more than if you had been able to exactly match your carb intake and insulin dosage.

-Underestimating the carb content of a high-carb meal by 25 percent can lead to a very different outcome.
+Underestimating the carb content of a high-carb meal by 25% can lead to a very different outcome.
 Many people would consider meat, broccoli, potatoes, milk, and fruit a “healthy” diabetic meal.
-However, if you take a dose of insulin to cover an estimated 60 grams of carbs rather than the 80 grams the meal actually contains, you’re likely to experience high blood glucose.
+However, if you take a dose of insulin to cover an estimated 60 grams of carbs rather than the 80 grams this meal actually contains, you’re likely to experience high blood glucose.

-Overestimating the carb content of a high-carb meal can lead to a more urgent concern.
-Again, with a very-low-carb meal, taking slightly more insulin than needed is unlikely to affect blood glucose that much.
-By contrast, taking significantly more insulin than needed for a high-carb meal may result in hypoglycemia – dangerously low blood glucose that requires immediate treatment to prevent potential loss of consciousness.
+Overestimating the carb content of a high-carb meal creates a more urgent concern.
+Taking significantly more insulin than needed for a high-carb meal may result in hypoglycemia – dangerously low blood glucose that requires immediate treatment to prevent potential loss of consciousness.

 Research supporting low carb for type 1 diabetes